akumarujon/telegram/README.md

 ## About

 Telegram bot built on top of Next.js Serverless API.
-I used [grammy](https://grammy.dev/) as the Telegram bot framework.
+We used [grammy](https://grammy.dev/) as the Telegram bot framework.

-> I host all contents statically, so you may correct me up by sending a pull request.
+> We host all contents statically, so you may correct me up by sending a pull request.

 ## Features